REVIEW: Super Pocket Tennis

-When the game starts you’ll have the court presented from a vertical viewpoint wiht your character in the lower right hand portion of the screen if you’re serving and the top portion if your opponent is serving.
+When the game starts you’ll have the court presented from a vertical viewpoint with your character in the lower right hand portion of the screen if you’re serving and the top portion if your opponent is serving.
 Gameplay is as simple as selecting a strong or weak shot with either the circle or X buttons while moving your character with either the directional pad or the analogue stick.
 There’s a marker on the ground where your opponent’s shot will land and you can determine where your shot will land by moving a circle on your opponent’s side of the court before every shot.
 It’s takes a few volleys to get used to but once you do it’ll become second nature.

 The mini games are a nice diversion and will help you practice but that’s about it, each one focuses on a particular talent you’ll need on the court.
 For the most part they’re easy to pick up and play and work on the “beat your own high score” system, this isn’t a mission based set of events.
 The different mini games are…

 - Whack an alien: Knock down aliens on the other side of the net

 - Wall Smasher: Knock back approaching walls which look like Whomps from Super Mario